 As the doctors cope with domestic and professional challenges, they also look after their patients and their ailments, including a mysterious cough, a housewife whose frequent “accidents” may have a disturbing cause, and a respected colleague who might be succumbing to an old vice.

 All is not sickness and worry, however.
 There’s plenty of joy and merriment to be found as well, from a visiting circus to racing to sailing…and maybe even a happy ending or two.

-An Irish Country Practice will become available October 10th.
+An Irish Country Practice will become available in paperback October 16th.
 Please enjoy this excerpt.

 1: Pulling in One’s Horse as He Is Leaping

 Fingal Flahertie O’Reilly, Doctor Fingal Flahertie O’Reilly, took the stairs two at a time, a tin of Erinmore Flake in one hand, and went straight into the upstairs lounge at Number One Main to pour himself a Jameson.
 As he unscrewed the cap from the bottle, the extension phone rang.
 “I’m home from the tobacconist, Kitty,” he yelled in his best quarterdeck voice.
 “I’ll answer it.”